silvioukoth/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+Write a script that changes the owner of the file hello to the user betty